flozz/yoga-image-optimizer/README.rst

 * `💵️ Give me a tip on PayPal <https://www.paypal.me/0xflozz>`__
 * `❤️ Sponsor me on GitHub <https://github.com/sponsors/flozz>`__

 Changelog
 ---------

 * **[NEXT]** (changes on ``master``, but not released yet):

   * Added Brazilian Portuguese translation (@Kazevic, #36)
+  * Completed Dutch translation (@Vistaus, #34)
   * Added Python 3.11 support
-  * Completed Dutch translation (@Vistaus, #34)

-- **v1.2.0:**
+* **v1.2.0:**

-  - Fixes/improvements:
+  * Interface / user experience:

+    * More compact and less bloated interface (#17)
+    * Allow opening input images in the default image viewer by double-clicking them
+    * Asynchronous generation and loading of thumbnails to not freeze the interface when importing a lot of images (#26)
+    * Sped up thumbnail loading on Linux by using already generated thumbnails from the shared cache
+    * Sped up thumbnail generation using BOX sampling instead of LANCZOS
+    * Show a warning icon if the output image is larger than the input one

+  * Fixes / improvements:

+    * Fixed a crash when generating thumbnails for JPEGs with an invalid orientation EXIF tag (#29)
     * Fixed a crash on the image import process when generating a broken image's thumbnail (#27)
     * Fixed a crash on the optimization batch if an error occurs when optimizing an image (#27)
-    * Fixed a crash when generating thumbnails for JPEGs with an invalid orientation EXIF tag (#29)
     * Fixed inverted width and height with rotated JPEGs
-    * Fixed issues related to ``concurrent.futures`` on Python 3.7 and 3.8 (#32)
+    * Fixed issues related to ``concurrent.futures`` on Python 3.7 and 3.8
+      (#32)
     * Updated the code to not use deprecated constants on newer Pillow versions

-  * Interface/user experience:

-    * Allow opening input images in the default image viewer by double-clicking them
-    * Asynchronous generation and loading of thumbnails to not freeze the interface when importing a lot of images (#26)
-    * More compact and less bloated interface (#17)
-    * Show a warning icon if the output image is larger than the input one
-    * Sped up thumbnail generation using BOX sampling instead of LANCZOS
-    * Sped up thumbnail loading on Linux by using already generated thumbnails from the shared cache

   * New translations: